 While we listed this as a disadvantage in the beginning, if done correctly, the advantages outweigh the disadvantages.
 Transitioning may be a challenge but once you do, everything becomes much easier from a management perspective.
 You can shuffle teams, and motivate people to change teams if they find different domains more interesting.
 Since all teams work under the same principles, with the same tools, and they have the same approach to contracts etc., your engineers will become valuable assets for different teams within the organisation.

 Do you need help with your testing strategy?
-Zartis can help with consulting services, as well as a team of dedicated engineers.
+Zartis can help with consulting services, as well as a team of software engineers.
 Reach out to learn more.